OpenDataServices/oc4ids-datastore-pipeline/README.md

 ## Releasing

-On merge to `live`, a tag will be created using the version in `pyproject.toml`, which will then trigger a docker image build.
+On merge to `live`, a git tag and GitHub release will be created using the version in `pyproject.toml`, which will then trigger a docker image to be built and pushed, tagged with the version and `latest`.